gocd/gocd-filebased-authentication-plugin/README.md

-# GoCD Password File Authentication Plugin
+# GoCD File Based Authentication Plugin
-This plugin is a password file based authentication plugin.
-This allows authentication/search of users defined across multiple password files.
+This is a file based authentication plugin which implements the GoCD [Authorization Plugin](https://plugin-api.gocd.io/current/authorization/) endpoint.
+This plugin allows authentication/search of users defined in a sinlge or across multiple password files.

+## Building the code base
+To build the jar, run `./gradlew clean test assemble`

+## Requirements
+These plugins require GoCD version v17.5 or above.

+## Installation
+- From GoCD ```17.5.0``` onwards the plugin comes bundled along with server, hence a separate installation is not required.

 ## Usage instructions
 The simplest way to use this plugin is create a plain text file with the following format: